-Did you know that 20% of Texas’ drivers have no car insurance at all, per the Texas DOT?
-And that could easily cost you tens of thousands!
+Did you know that 20% (about 3 MILLION) of Texas drivers have no car insurance at all, per the Texas DOT?

-Also, you can safely estimate that around 50% (roughly 8.5 million) don’t carry enough insurance to cover the damages caused by even a moderate wreck.
+In addition, you can safely estimate that around 50% of Texas drivers (roughly 8.5 million) don’t carry enough insurance to cover the damages caused by even a moderate wreck.

-This means that 10 out of 50 cars sitting with you on the highway during rush hour don’t have any car insurance.
-And 25 out of 50 likely won’t have the necessary insurance should they cause anything more than a minor accident.
+This means that 10 out of every 50 cars that pass you on road don’t have any car insurance whatsoever and 25 out of every 50 vehicles likely do not have adequate insurance should they cause anything more than a minor accident.

-On top of this, per data discussed at Rice University’s Urban Edge, Texas drivers are tied for the worst in the nation.
-That’s because they cause the highest fatality rate per 100 million miles traveled.
-Texas’ motorists also have high rates of traffic law violations, careless driving, drunk driving, and speeding.
+On top of this – per Rice University’s Urban Edge data, Texas drivers are tied for the worst in the nation.
+They cause the highest fatality rate per 100 million miles traveled and have high rates of traffic law violations, careless driving, drunk driving, and speeding.

-The minimum 30/60/25 auto insurance required by Texas’ law ($30,000 liability per person, up to $60,000 for the whole accident, and $25,000 for property damage) won’t be enough if a hospital stay is required.
-Just visiting the emergency room costs thousands of dollars.
-And that’s before any tests are even performed!
+The minimum 30/60/25 auto insurance policy limits required by Texas law ($30,000 bodily injury liability per person, up to $60,000 for all persons injured in the accident, and $25,000 for property damage) certainly won’t be sufficient if a multiple day hospital stay is required since simply visiting an emergency room can cost thousands of dollars.
+And that’s before any diagnostic tests or procedures are even performed!

-Additionally, the minimum liability coverage certainly won’t be enough if more than two vehicles get involved in the accident.
+Additionally, the minimum liability coverages above certainly won’t be enough if more than two vehicles are involved in the accident.

 How Can You Protect Yourself from Uninsured and Underinsured Drivers?